GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 =====================

 This lab includes several networked computers as shown in Figure 1.
-When the lab starts, you will get (3) virtual terminals, each houses (2) container/components.
+When the lab starts, you will get (3) virtual terminals, each housing (2) containers.

 \*\*Terminal 1)